 Denmark and Walpole provide the perfect pairing of ancient forest and magnificent coastline.
 Tranquil inlets complete the picture, allowing endless possibilities.
 Find stunning accommodation in Denmark & Walpole to enhance your stay.

 Denmark and Walpole have a vibrant arts scene with many talented artisans calling the region home.
 A number of galleries are available to visit specialising in glass, timber, ceramics, jewellery, paintings and illustrations.
-Arts markets are held in Denmark in December, January and Easter, the annual Taste Great Southern Festival in April includes events in Denmark and there are a number of notable wineries in the region including West Cape Howe, Silverstream, Forest Hill Wines, Singelfile, The Lake House (with a cafe) Howard Park and Rockcliffe.
+Arts markets are held in Denmark in December, January and Easter, the annual Taste Great Southern Festival in April includes events in Denmark and there are a number of notable wineries in the region including West Cape Howe, Silverstream, Forest Hill Wines, Singelfile, Banksia Cafe, The Lake House (with a cafe) Howard Park and Rockcliffe.